Conte-Ecology/hydrographyCrosswalk/huc_to_catchments/README.md

 method, assigning catchments to the HUC12 based on the largest area of overlap.
 This method produced errors as a result of discrepancies between the high resolution hydrography and the NHD layers as well as shoreline definition in the NHDHRDv2 layers.
-The methods outlined here area used to address these errors and more accurately group catchments into HUC12 classifications.
+The methods outlined here are used to address these errors and to group catchments into HUC12 classifications with better accuracy.

 # Data Sources